 There has been a study conducted that identified a relationship between homeowners and their density of household objects.
 They found that the higher the density of household objects, the higher their levels of cortisol tested – thus indicating higher stress levels.

-Walking into a room where there is a lot of clutter can do more than increase your stress, it can also cause you to feel like you don’t have your life together.
+Walking into a room where there is a lot of clutter can do more than add to your stress, it can also cause you to feel like you don’t have your life together.

 To use this method, you are simply going to take four boxes (trash bags can work too) and label them as one of the following.